Microsoft posts $20.5 bn in profits riding on Cloud, Office biz

-San Francisco, Oct 27 (IANS) Satya Nadella-run Microsoft has posted robust revenue of $45.3 billion and a net income of $20.5 billion for the July-September quarter, riding on a strong performance on its cloud, server, and Office businesses.
+San Francisco: Satya Nadella-run Microsoft has posted robust revenue of $45.3 billion and a net income of $20.5 billion for the July-September quarter, riding on a strong performance on its cloud, server, and Office businesses.

 While revenues were up 22 per cent, net income registered 48 per cent growth as pandemic forced millions to work and learn from home.